nkc0686/Freight-Delay-Performance-Dashboard/README.md

 # Freight Delay Performance Dashboard (Power BI + SQL)

-This project analyzes freight delivery delays using a manually constructed dataset and demonstrates how SQL and Power BI can be used together to uncover operational insights.
+This project analyzes freight delivery delays using a manually constructed dataset and demonstrates how SQL and Power BI can work together to uncover operational inefficiencies and logistics insights.

----

-## 🔍 Overview
+## Overview

-This dashboard project focuses on:
+This dashboard focuses on:

 - Identifying average delivery delays by carrier and dispatcher
 - Tracking daily delay trends
 - Summarizing delivery status performance
-- Visualizing overall on-time delivery percentage
-- Filtering by terminal location

----

-## ⚠️ Disclaimer

-The dataset used in this project was manually created for educational and portfolio purposes only.
-It does not represent real operational performance data from any company.

----

-## 🛡️ Note on Anonymized Data

-All terminal, dispatcher, and carrier names used in this project are fictional or anonymized.
-These identifiers were selected solely for demonstration and illustrative purposes.

----

-## 📁 Project Files

-### 🔹 Main Dataset and Summaries

-- `freight_delay_data.csv` — Primary dataset used for slicers and modeling inputs
-- `carrier_delay_summary.csv` — Summary of average delivery delay by carrier
-- `dispatcher_delay_summary.csv` — Summary of total loads and delays by dispatcher
-- `daily_delay_trend.csv` — Daily average delay trend by terminal
-- `on_time_delivery_breakdown.csv` — Delivery status counts and on-time percentages

-### 🔹 Power BI Project File

-- `freight_delay_dashboard.pbix` is available upon request.
-  Due to GitHub file size and version control limitations, it is not included in this repository.
-  > 📩 Contact me via [LinkedIn](https://www.linkedin.com/in/nikkole-carlson-20a58046/) or GitHub to request access.

-### 🔹 SQL Scripts

-SQL queries were written and executed in Google BigQuery Sandbox:

-- `01_carrier_summary.sql` — Calculates average delay by carrier
-- `02_dispatcher_summary.sql` — Summarizes dispatcher-level delays and total loads
-- `03_ontime_breakdown.sql` — Counts of early, on-time, and late deliveries
-- `04_delay_trend.sql` — Daily average delay per terminal

-### 🔹 Visual & Modeling Assets

-- `/Dashboard/` — Screenshots of each dashboard view by terminal
-- `/Modeling/` — Screenshots of Power Query steps and DAX formulas
-- `/Screenshots/` — Supplemental screenshots including BigQuery views and editor steps
-- `/Reports/` — PDF and DOCX versions of the final project summary

----

-## 📊 Visualizations (Power BI Desktop)
+- Visualizing on-time delivery percentages
+- Filtering insights by terminal location

+## Disclaimer

+The dataset was manually constructed for educational and portfolio purposes.
+It does not reflect actual performance data from any company.

+## Anonymized Data Note

+All carrier, dispatcher, and terminal names are fictional or anonymized.
+These identifiers were selected solely for demonstration and do not represent real organizations or individuals.

+## Project Files

+### Main Dataset & Summaries

+- `freight_delay_data.csv` – Primary dataset used in slicers and model
+- `carrier_delay_summary.csv` – Average delay by carrier
+- `dispatcher_delay_summary.csv` – Dispatcher load and delay totals
+- `daily_delay_trend.csv` – Daily average delay by terminal
+- `on_time_delivery_breakdown.csv` – Delivery status counts & on-time percentages

+### Power BI File

+- `freight_delay_dashboard.pbix` – Available upon request
+  (Omitted from GitHub due to size/versioning limits.
+Contact via LinkedIn or GitHub for access.)

+### SQL Scripts (`/SQL/`)

+Executed in Google BigQuery Sandbox:

+- `01_carrier_summary.sql`
+- `02_dispatcher_summary.sql`
+- `03_ontime_breakdown.sql`
+- `04_delay_trend.sql`

+### Visual & Modeling Assets

+- `/Dashboard/` – Screenshots of the dashboard filtered by terminal
+- `/Modeling/` – DAX formulas, Power Query transformations, and model views
+- `/Screenshots/` – BigQuery editor views and other supporting screenshots
+- `/Reports/` – Final project report in DOCX and PDF formats

+## Power BI Visualizations

 - Average Delay by Carrier (Bar Chart)
 - Late Loads by Dispatcher (Column Chart)
 - Daily Average Delay Trend (Line Chart)
 - Delivery Status Breakdown (Donut Chart)
 - On-Time Delivery Percentage (Card)
 - Terminal Filter (Slicer)

----

-## 🛠️ Tools Used
+## Tools Used

-- Google BigQuery Sandbox — SQL-based data summarization
+- Google BigQuery Sandbox – SQL-based data summarization
-- Power BI Desktop — Dashboard development
+- Power BI Desktop – Dashboard development
-- Power Query & DAX — Data modeling and transformation
+- Power Query & DAX – Data modeling and transformation
 - Manual CSV exports from SQL output
-- GitHub — Version control and documentation
+- GitHub – Version control and project documentation

----

-## 📄 Implementation Notes

-- SQL scripts: `/SQL/`
-- CSV summaries: `/Data/`
-- Dashboard screenshots: `/Dashboard/`
-- Power Query and DAX screenshots: `/Modeling/`
-- BigQuery-related views: `/Screenshots/`
-- Final reports: `/Reports/`
-- The `.pbix` file has been removed from this repo for versioning reasons and is available upon request.

----

-## 🔁 Lightweight Data Pipeline
+## Lightweight Data Pipeline

-This project demonstrates a foundational SQL-to-CSV-to-BI data pipeline:
+This project reflects a basic SQL → CSV → BI pipeline:

-1. **Transform** – SQL queries summarize freight delivery performance
+1. **Transform (SQL)** – Queries summarize freight performance
-2. **Load** – Manual CSV exports serve as input datasets
+2. **Load (CSV)** – Results exported manually
-3. **Model** – Power BI uses these structured CSVs to create interactive visuals
+3. **Model (Power BI)** – CSVs used as source data for visuals

-This manual pipeline reflects key ETL (Extract, Transform, Load) concepts and can be extended with automation in future iterations.
+This setup demonstrates foundational ETL concepts that could be automated in future iterations.

----

-## ✅ What You Can Learn From This Repo
+## What You’ll Learn From This Repo

-- How to move from raw freight data to actionable logistics insights
+- How to move from raw freight data to actionable insights
-- How to use SQL to summarize transportation performance
+- How to use SQL for logistics performance analysis
 - How to build an interactive dashboard in Power BI Desktop
-- How to creatively document BI projects when publishing is restricted
+- How to document Power BI projects when publishing is restricted

----

-## 📌 Next Steps
+## Next Steps

 - Simulate monthly trend performance
-- Add benchmarks for SLA comparison
+- Add benchmarks for SLA comparisons
-- Convert to a public dashboard when licensing allows
+- Publish as a web-based dashboard when licensing permits

----
+## Project Date

-**🗓️ Project Date:** July 2025
+July 2025

+## Created by

-**👤 Created by:** Nikkole Carlson
+Nikkole Carlson